-The number of addresses to which it delivers increases year on year; between 2008 and 2009 the figure grew by about 900,000.
-The volume of letters sent by individuals is shrinking steadily, with businesses accounting for the bulk of the mail market today.
+The number of addresses to which it delivers increases year on year; between 2010 and 2011 the figure grew by about 637,000.
+The volume of letters sent by individuals is shrinking steadily, with businesses accounting for some 90 percent of the mail market today.